stamen/media-harvesters/README.md

 Harvest Photos
 ------------------------------------------

-With the database setup, the next move is to query Flickr, Foursquare or Instagram for photos related to the park areas that were loaded.
+With the database setup, the next move is to run the harvesters which query Flickr, Foursquare or Instagram for photos related to the park areas that were loaded.
-We can kick off these workers using `foreman` commands such as `$ foreman run instagram`.
-For future runs, note that the `foreman` harvester commands will automatically setup the required tables and load the data that we manually loaded with `make` commands in the last few steps.
-So you can solely rely on running them.
+We can kick off these harvesters using `foreman` commands such as `$ foreman run instagram`.
+For future consideration, note that the `foreman` harvester commands will automatically run the table creation and loading `make` commands that we manually called in the last few steps.
+So you can rely on only running `foreman` from now on.
 Review the following harvester-specific sections for instructions on running each.

 Foursquare harvesting
 =======================